JesseSDevaney/JesseSDevaney/README.md

 <br>
-Here are some of the techonologies I utilize to build web apps:
+Here are some of the techonologies I have utilized to build web apps:

 - **Front-end**: JavaScript, React, Material-UI, SASS, D3.js, and Tailwind